suhasakowshik/1D_Unsteady_Diffusion_Eqn_solution-/README.md

-# 1D_Diffusion_Eqn_solution
+# 1D_Unsteady_Diffusion_Eqn_solution

-1D diffusion Equation solution with periodic boundary conditions and domain error calculation
+1D unsteady diffusion Equation solution with periodic boundary conditions and domain error calculation

 domain errors are calculated using analytical solution to the equation at each timestep